One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 The complementary nature of these tools means adopting NiftyDesk does not require abandoning your existing workflow.
 It adds a structural layer on top of it.

-All alert-triggered trades are automatically logged in the Trade Journal with the structural context that caused the alert.
+All alert-triggered trades you log are tagged in the Trade Journal with the structural context that caused the alert.
 This means when you review your trades later, you can see not just what you traded and when, but why: which engine conditions were active, what the regime was, what breadth was doing, what the options positioning looked like.
 This context is invaluable for refining your alert configurations over time.

 Limitations and Honest Caveats